noscripter/vscode-ios-web-debug/README.md

 Before you use the debugger you need to make sure you have the [latest version of iTunes](http://www.apple.com/itunes/download/) installed, as we need a few libraries provided by iTunes to talk to the iOS devices.

 #### Windows
-Nothing/ to do as there is a proxy included with the extension from the `vs-libimobile` npm package
+Nothing to do as there is a proxy included with the extension from the `vs-libimobile` npm package

 #### OSX/Mac
 Make sure you have Homebrew installed, and run the following command to install [ios-webkit-debug-proxy](https://github.com/google/ios-webkit-debug-proxy)